elbaulp/elbaulp.github.io/_posts/2011-01-30-plsql-excepciones.md

   valor NUMBER;
 BEGIN
   valor := -1;
-  IF valor &lt; 0 THEN
+  IF valor < 0 THEN
     RAISE VALOR_NEGATIVO;
   END IF;
   EXCEPTION